Pulses and Snakes in Ginzburg--Landau Equation: Conclusions

-In conclusion, we have developed a comprehensive theoretical framework for analyzing the full spatiotemporal structure of pulsating solitary waves in the complex, cubic--quintic Ginzburg--Landau equation.
+In this article we have developed a comprehensive theoretical framework for analyzing the full spatiotemporal structure of both pulsating and snake solitary waves in the complex cubic-quintic Ginzburg-Landau equation.
 This includes elucidating the mechanism operative in creating these new classes of solitons in dissipative systems, as well as their absence in Hamiltonian and integrable systems where only stationary solitons are observed to occur.
+The results obtained analytically using the variational approximation for the snaking soliton is compared with the numerical simulations of the CCQGLE using the RK4 method.

-The specific theoretical modeling includes the use of a recent variational formulation and significantly generalized trial function for the solitary waves solutions.
-In addition, the resulting Euler--Lagrange equations are treated in an entirely different way by looking at their stable periodic solutions (or limit cycles) resulting from supercritical Hopf bifurcations.
+The specific theoretical modeling includes the use of a variational formulation and significantly generalized trial function for the solitary waves solutions.
+In addition, the resulting Euler-Lagrange equations are treated in an entirely different way by looking at their stable periodic solutions (or limit cycles) resulting from supercritical Hopf bifurcations.
 Oscillations of their trial function parameters on these limit cycles provide the pulsations of the amplitude, width, and phase of the solitons.
-The model also allows for detailed predictions regarding the other issue of central interest for the pulsating solitons, viz. the effect of each of the system parameters on the amplitude, width, period, and stability of the solitary waves.
+The model also allows for detailed predictions regarding the other issue of central interest for the pulsating and snake solitons, viz. the effect of each of the system parameters on the amplitude, width, period, and stability of the solitary waves.

-Also, given the generality of the theoretical framework developed in this paper, it provides a platform for the detailed modeling of the snake and chaotic solitary waves as well.
-These are the focus of current work in this area.
+Also, given the generality of the theoretical framework developed in this paper, it provides a platform for the detailed modeling of chaotic, creeping and erupting solitary waves, which are focus of current work in this area.